elliotblanchard/rails-final-aicms/spec.md

 - [ ] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)
 - [ ] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
 - [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+- [ ] Your forms should correctly display validation errors.
+    - [ ] Your fields should be enclosed within a fields_with_errors class
+    - [ ] Error messages describing the validation failures must be present within the view
 - [ ] Include signup (how e.g. Devise)
 - [ ] Include login (how e.g. Devise)
 - [ ] Include logout (how e.g. Devise)